 Don’t the best things in life sometimes come about by happenstance (says he, grinning from the driving seat of an Aston Martin*)?
-Or maybe that ‘happenstance’ shines a whopping great spotlight on what really should be happening.
-That’s how it happened with me and the creation of Earlswood Press.
+Or maybe that ‘happenstance’ shines a spotlight on what really should be happening.
+That’s what happened with me and Earlswood Press

 In the late 1990s, I was writing for other publishers and approached a transport publisher to produce a book I had in mind about the FX4 taxi.
 That company was dissolved on the death of the proprietor, so it seemed like my project would collapse.
 But I had created, and had been publishing Vintage Taxi, the magazine of the London Vintage Taxi Association and in doing so gained the experience and software to typeset the book.
 So, I thought, if I’ve got the tools and some experience why not publish it myself?

 That’s how Taxi Jubilee – Fifty Years of the Austin FX4 London Taxi.
 Writing the book was the easy part.
 Selling and distributing it was much harder.
-To start with, I quickly realised I needed an imprint to publish it under in double-quick time and I chose the name of a village just south of where I live – Earlswood!
+To start with, I quickly realised I needed an imprint to publish it under in double-quick time, so I chose the name of a village just south of where I live – Earlswood!

 The opportunity soon followed to diversify, when I took on An Italian Home – Settling by Lake Como, the autobiography of ex-pat English artist Paul Wright.
 Since then, I published three more books on taxis and added to the biography portfolio, producing both print and ebook editions.
 I no longer publish biographies, though.
 They were fun to do and I met some really nice people, but marketing them spread my resources too thinly, so I returned the titles to the authors and focussed on automotive topics.
 I’m pleased to say the biographies are still in print through other outlets.